The Industrious Child Worker

 “Cultural historians endeavour to understand experience, and Nejedly brings some shockingly unpleasant experiences to life.”
 Cheryl Deedman, Family and Community History

-“This is useful book which provides a readable introduction to some of the major debates of the period, enlivened with individual experiences of children.
+“This is a useful book which provides a readable introduction to some of the major debates of the period, enlivened with individual experiences of children.
 Local historians, in the Midlands and elsewhere, could benefit from pursuing similarly source-based studies in their own areas.”
 Michael Winstanley, The Local Historian

 “Whilst this… splendid volume… examines Birmingham, the Black Country and the West Midlands, it paints a picture that would undoubtedly be replicated in many other parts of the country, and particularly in those areas in which mining and textile mills proliferated.”
 Paul Gaskell, Oxfordshire Family Historian